Rights offers: what you need to know

 Taking part in a rights offer means that you’re buying more shares in a company you’re already invested in.
 Think about how many shares you might want to buy, and what this means for the makeup and diversification of your overall portfolio.
 It’ll also require you to front up with more money to purchase the shares, so consider whether this is the right option for you.

-Don’t take up the rights offer.
+Don’t exercise your rights.
 You don’t have to participate in the offer if you don’t want to.
 If the rights offer is renounceable and you choose to not participate, you may be able to sell these rights and receive some value for any rights you sell.
 If the offer is non-renounceable you can’t sell your entitlement.

 A combination of the above.
 It’s not all-or-nothing.
-You can choose to take up some of your rights (but not all of them), and then try to sell (if the offer is renounceable), or not take up the rest.
+You can choose to exercise some of your rights (but not all of them), and then try to sell (if the offer is renounceable), or not take up the rest.

 If you don’t participate in the rights offer, there may be an opportunity to get some value from your rights.
-If the offer is renounceable, this might be done by selling the rights on a market (similar to trading shares) or through a shortfall bookbuild (or shortfall offer).
+If the offer is renounceable, this might be done by selling the rights on a market (similar to trading shares) or through a shortfall.

-A shortfall bookbuild is where a company tries to sell any rights that weren’t taken up to other investors.
-If there are rights that haven't been taken up, it means that the company might not have raised the full amount of money that it was trying to.
-A shortfall bookbuild tries to raise this remaining amount.
-If you don’t take up your rights and they get sold through the shortfall bookbuild, you may get to receive some value for them.
+A shortfall is when a company tries to sell any new shares that are leftover (due to some shareholders not exercising their rights) to other investors.
+If there are rights that haven't been exercised, it means that the company might not have raised the full amount of money that it was trying to.
+A shortfall tries to raise this remaining amount.
+If you don’t exercise your rights and they get sold through the shortfall, you may get to receive some value for them.

 With both selling the rights on a market and a shortfall bookbuild, there’s no guarantee that your rights will be sold and that you’ll get any value for them.